Satyambhardwaj59/DevConnect-Backend/homeWork.md

 - Read about ref and populate https://mongoosejs.com/docs/populate.html
 - Create GET /user/connection/received with all checks
 - Create GET /user/connection API and test it

+# EP-14

+- Build logic for GET /feed API
+- Explore $nin, $ne, $and and other query operator